-Since Galileo’s time, millions of people have delighted in owning a telescope.
+Since Galileo—one of the first people on Earth to have aimed a telescope at the heavens—millions of people have delighted in owning a telescope.
 If astronomy is a new hobby for you and a telescope is in your future, look-y here.

 Telescope Buying Tips